Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzureRmApplicationGatewayWebApplicationFirewallConfiguration.md

 ### Example 1: Update the application gateway web application firewall configuration
 ```
-PS C:\>$AppGw = Get-AzureRmApplicationGateway -Name "ApplicationGateway01" -ResourceGroupName "ResourceGroup01"
+PS C:\> $AppGw = Get-AzureRmApplicationGateway -Name "ApplicationGateway01" -ResourceGroupName "ResourceGroup01"
-PS C:\> Set-AzureRmApplicationGatewayWebApplicationFirewallConfiguration -ApplicationGateway $AppGw -Enabled $True -FirewallMode "Detection"
+PS C:\> Set-AzureRmApplicationGatewayWebApplicationFirewallConfiguration -ApplicationGateway $AppGw -Enabled $True -FirewallMode "Detection" -RuleSetType "OWASP" -RuleSetVersion "3.0"
 ```

-The first command gets the application gateway named ApplicationGateway01, and then stores it in the $AppGw variable.
+The first command gets the application gateway named ApplicationGateway01 and then stores it in the $AppGw variable.

-The second command enables the firewall configuration for the application gateway in $AppGw, and sets the firewall mode to Detection.
+The second command enables the firewall configuration for the application gateway stored in $AppGw and sets the firewall mode to "Detection", RuleSetType to "OWASP" and the RuleSetVersion to "3.0".

 ## PARAMETERS